Skip to content

 Short answers, pulled from the story.

-Who commanded the Soviet forces during the Upper Silesian offensive?
+Who commanded the Soviet forces in the Silesian offensives?

-How many German soldiers were lost during the Upper Silesian offensive in March 1945?
+How many German soldiers were lost in the Upper Silesian offensive?

-Which city was reached by the East Pomeranian offensive in mid-April 1945?
+What city did the East Pomeranian offensive reach by mid-April 1945?

-By mid-April the East Pomeranian offensive succeeded in reaching the important German port city of Stettin now known as Szczecin.
+By mid-April 1945, the East Pomeranian offensive had reached Stettin, an important German port city now known as Szczecin.